 Go kayaking – really, it’s a thing!
 You can kayak along the Hudson on rented kayaks near TriBeCa area.

-Zephyr Yacht – fun cruises around Manhattan/Brooklyn.
-See the skyline lit up at night while you’re literally on a yacht with a live DJ and drinking champagne.
+Zephyr Yacht – cruises around Manhattan/Brooklyn.
+See the skyline lit up at night while you’re on a yacht with a DJ and drinking champagne.
 Check tickets in advance.

 Concerts.
-Everywhere. – My favorite venues are Terminal 5, Central Park Summer Stage, Bowery Ballroom, Music Hall of Williamsburg.
+Everywhere. – check out upcoming shows at venues like Terminal 5, Central Park Summer Stage, Bowery Ballroom, Music Hall of Williamsburg.